Day 3 of MCT (Michinoku Coastal Trail): Watari horst mountains traverse 亘理地塁山地縦走

 After we got food at the store for our dinner tonight, we looked around to see if there was a taxi.
 None.
 So, we walked to a place with the highest chance of finding cabs…Watari station 亘理駅, with no luck to our slight hope that we might find one on the way.

 Our hotel for tonight was located by the ocean, far away from the MCT route.
 The all-ocean view rooms should have been the nice end of the day… only if the weather was not as sulky as now.
 But whatever views from our room window didn’t matter, as we picked this hotel for its excellent public onsen (hot springs), including an outdoor one on the terrace.
-Only hotel guests can use it during nighttime, after daytime drop-in visitors are gone.
+After daytime drop-in visitors are gone, the onsen becomes all hotel guests’ during nighttime.

 The only slight inconvenience was that the onsen hotel was 7km away from the grocery store.
 So, it is not at all near the MCT route.
 Even taking this into account, it was unignorable for us to give our not-that-young-any-more bodies a little extra care every night to enable them to walk for 50 continuous days.
 Good rest and deep sleep are the keys… at least for me.